Program available at all campuses and SE center - view program contacts.

 These skills are essential in a rapidly changing world.
 Whether you want a career in medicine, business, social services, community development, or education, sociology provides you with a foundation for understanding how the world works and the role you can play within it.

-Many of our courses offer service-learning options.
+Many of our courses offer Community-Based Learning options.
 This teaching and learning tool allows students to apply course material to community service activities, with reflection assignments connected back to course learning objectives.
-Learn more about service-learning at PCC.
+Learn more about Community-Based Learning at PCC.

 Although PCC does not offer a degree in sociology, sociology courses are lower division collegiate courses that transfer to a four-year college or university.
 Sociology courses may transfer as: